GEstrellaS/fund-disaster-relief/docs/DesignDoc.md

 > a flow or "story line" that the reader can follow._

 > _**[Sprint 4]** You must  provide at least **2 sequence diagrams** as is relevant to a particular aspects
-> of the design that you are describing.  (**For example**, in a shopping experience application you might create a
+> of the design that you are describing.  (**For example**, in a donation experience application you might create a
 > sequence diagram of a customer searching for an item and adding to their cart.)
 > As these can span multiple tiers, be sure to include an relevant HTTP requests from the client-side to the server-side
 > to help illustrate the end-to-end flow._